Azure-Samples/ms-identity-blazor-wasm/WebApp-graph-user/Call-MSGraph/README.md

 products:
   - aspnet-core
   - azure-active-directory
-name: Enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform
+name: Enable your Blazor WebAssembly to sign-in users with the Microsoft identity platform
 urlFragment: ms-identity-blazor-wasm
-description: "This sample demonstrates how to enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform"
+description: "This sample demonstrates how to enable your Blazor WebAssembly to sign-in users with the Microsoft identity platform"
 ---
-# Enable your Blazor Single-page Application (SPA) to authorize users for calling Microsoft Graph
+# Enable your Blazor WebAssembly to authorize users for calling Microsoft Graph

  1. [Overview](#overview)
  1. [Scenario](#scenario)